simonjbeaumont/ocaml-pci-db/README.md

 The 'G72M [Quadro NVS 110M]' is a 'Display controller' and is made by 'NVIDIA Corporation'.
 ```

-It's also possible to use this library in the top-level using the following:
+It's also possible to use this library in scripts using the following:

 ```ocaml
 #!/path/to/ocaml